In this Lesson, we will answer the following:

 Answer.
 "8 goes into 48 six times.
 Six times 5 is 30."

 In actual problems, we convert two (or more) fractions so that they have equal denominators.
-When we do that, it is easy to compare them (see the next Lesson, Question 3), and equal denominators are necessary in order to add or subtract them (Lesson 25).
+When we do that, it is easy to compare them.
+Moreover, equal denominators are necessary in order to add or subtract fractions.
 For we can only add or subtract quantities that have the same name, that is, that are units of the same kind; and it is the denominator of a fraction that names the unit.
 (Lesson 21.)

 5 is also a divisor of 20.
 5 is a common divisor of 15 and 20.

 (15 and 22 have no common divisors, except 1, which is a divisor of every number.)

 Example 4.
 Convert and to equivalent fractions with equal denominators.

 Answer.
 The denominators 3 and 8 have no common divisors (except 1).
 Therefore, as a common denominator, choose 24.